Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Experiments

 \subsection{Clip-wise AT and SED}

-We investigate the clip-wise training AT and SED in this section.
-The difference of the clip-wise training and the segment-wise training is that the SED result can be obtained from the intermediate layer of a neural network.
-The AT prediction is obtained by the aggregation functions such as (\ref{eq:max}, \ref{eq:avg}, \ref{eq:att}).
-The SED prediction is obtained from $ f(x_{m}) $ before aggregation.
-Fig. \ref{fig:clipwise_at_sed_test} shows the AT and SED performance of the proposed CNN systems.
-For the AT subtask, the decision-level maximum or average aggregation systems achieve mAP of 0.60.
-The decision-level attention improves the mAP to 0.64, indicating the attention of the prediction of different frames plays an important role in AT.
-The CNN-BiGRU system and the proposed CNN-transformer system further improve the mAP performance to 0.65, indicating that the temporal dependency information is helpful for AT.
-For the SED subtask, the CNN-transformer system achieves a SED mAP of 0.45, slightly outperforming the CNN-biGRU system of 0.44 and other CNN systems of 0.36 to 0.39.
-On the other hand, the CNN-biGRU achieves an ER of 0.66, outperforming other systems from 0.69 to 0.86.
-The ER is calculated using the threshold that is the same as the thresholds for the segment-wise training experiment.
+We investigate the clip-wise training systems in this section.
+The difference of the clip-wise training and the segment-wise training is that with clip-wise training, the SED result can be obtained from the intermediate layer of a neural network.
+Then, the AT predictions can be calculated by the aggregation functions such as (\ref{eq:max}, \ref{eq:avg}, \ref{eq:att}).
+FIG. \ref{fig:clipwise_at_sed_test} shows the AT and SED performance of the clip-wise CNN systems.
+For the AT subtask, \qk{the decision-level maximum (CNN-Max) or decision-level average (CNN-Avg) systems achieve an mAP of 0.60.
+The decision-level attention (CNN-Att) improves the mAP to 0.64, indicating the attention plays an important role in AT.
+The CNN-biGRU systems and the CNN-Transformer system further improve the mAP performance to 0.65}, indicating that the temporal dependency information is helpful for AT.
+For the SED subtask, \qk{the CNN-Transformer system achieves an SED mAP of 0.45, slightly outperforming the CNN-biGRU systems of 0.44 and other CNN systems of 0.36 to 0.39, respectively.
+On the other hand, CNN-biGRU achieves an ER of 0.66, outperforming other systems ranging from 0.69 to 0.86}.
+To calculate ER we applies thresholds that are the same as the segment-wise training systems. \qk{Fig. \ref{fig:segment_metrics} and Fig. \ref{fig:clipwise_at_sed_test} show that the segment-wise training achieves better mAP on the SED task, while the clip-wise training achieves better ER on the SED task.
+One explanation is that mAP is evaluated in frame-wise, while ER is evaluated in 1-second segments.}